ayushigarg097/MOVIE-RECOMMENDATION/README.md

 ## HYBRID
 A hybrid consists of:=
-*collabrative approach-what we like and similar users have liked in the past.
+*collabrative approach*-what we like and similar users have liked in the past.
-*context approach-what only you like.*
+*context approach*-what only you like.
 ## DEPENDENCIES
 *NUMPY*
 ...